Skip to content

 What is an event?

 An event is a sample input used to run or test a tool.
-When you build a tool, you define what its input schema looks like - an event is a concrete instance of that schema with real values filled in.
-Events are the inputs you use when testing your tool before publishing, and they appear in the tool’s usage interface so other users can understand what a valid input looks like.
+When you build a tool you define an input schema; an event is a concrete instance of that schema.
+Events power the Test panel and appear in the tool’s marketplace listing so callers know what valid input looks like.

 What is a test case?

-A test case is an event that you’ve saved specifically to verify that your tool behaves correctly.
-When you run a test case, you’re checking that the tool produces the expected output for that input.
-Test cases help you catch regressions when you update your code and give other users confidence that the tool works as documented.
+A test case is an event you’ve saved to verify your tool behaves correctly.
+Running test cases catches regressions when you update code and gives marketplace users confidence the tool works.

-Organization owners who have verified their phone number can access a referral link from Workspace Settings → Refer & Earn.
-When a new user signs up through your link and builds paid tools, you earn 5% of their tool revenue - taken from Rival’s platform fee, not the creator’s share.
-Earnings are calculated monthly and paid Net 30.
-The cap is $500 per referred user per calendar year.
-See the Referral Program page for full details.
+Owners who have verified their phone get a referral link in the Refer & Earn section.
+When a referred user signs up and builds paid tools, you earn 5% of their tool revenue - drawn from Rival’s platform fee, not the creator’s share.
+Capped at $500 per referred user per calendar year, paid monthly Net 30.
+See Refer & Earn.

 Where can I get help?